efeslab/optimus-hypervisor/pass-through-setup-guide.md

 ### 3. Assign Device and Boot Virtual Machines

 Currently, pass-through does not support using partial reconfiguration inside a VM.
-As a result, we must reconfigure the FPGA to our desired accelerator before boot the virtual machine.
+As a result, we must reconfigure the FPGA to our desired accelerator before booting the virtual machine.

+We need to use the VFIO interface to assign the desired accelerator to a VM, and enable pvIOMMU in the QEMU command.

-We provide some scripts to help device assignment [here](https://github.com/efeslab/optimus-scripts/tree/master/pt).
+We provide some helping scripts [here](https://github.com/efeslab/optimus-scripts/tree/master/pt).